 Mala beads are quickly becoming a popular trend.
-They’re no longer strictly for meditation purposes and are now used by everyone who wants to add a boho chic look and feel into their wardrobe.
+They’re no longer strictly for meditation purposes and are now used by everyone who wants to add a boho chic style and feel into their wardrobe.

 However, the true fashion comes from the meaning behind every mala bead.
-If you’re wearing mala necklaces and mala bracelets for the healing capabilities, you need to know how to wear mala beads properly in order to maximum the effects.
-So, grab your malas!
-This is what you need to know on how to wear mala beads.
+If you’re wearing mala necklaces and mala bracelets for the healing capabilities, you need to know how to wear mala beads properly in order to maximize the effects.

 But don’t be mistaken.
 Although the process of wearing a mala necklace is simple, the style is far from.
-You can layer mala necklaces to channel all the energies you desire while also adding dimension into your look.
+You can layer mala necklaces to channel all the energies you desire, while also adding dimension into your look.

 The first is that your mala beads should never touch the ground.
-It’s believed to unethical practice that rids the beads of your energies and intentions.
-Fortunately, you can cleanse your mala beads and regain balance if they do get on the ground simply by putting them in sunlight.
+It’s believed to be an unethical practice that rids the beads of your energies and intentions.
+Fortunately, you learn how to care for and cleanse your mala beads to regain balance if they do get on the ground.

-If you don’t believe putting your mala beads on the ground or having other people touch them will affect the beads, don’t worry about it.
+If you don’t believe that putting your mala beads on the ground or having other people touch them will affect the beads, don’t worry about it.

 If you recently picked up some of our brand new mala bead bracelets, you’re probably wondering if there are any rules associated with them.
 The traditional view of mala beads says that your mala bracelets should be worn on your right wrist.

 However, that’s not to say that you won’t receive the benefits and style of wearing mala beads on your left hand.
 Whatever you decide to do, your mala beads will pick up on your energies.
 So, it comes down to whether you want to use prayer beads traditionally or not.